scaffold-eth/scaffold-eth/README.md

 With all that done, go to terminal window where you previously ran `yarn deploy` to redeploy the contract once more with your own custom Heroku URL and your TIP ADDRESS!

 Now go to [Testnet OpenSea](https://testnets.opensea.io/), and log in via your MetaMask configured for Rinkeby.
 Send your TIP ADDRESSS which you defined earlier and watch the NFT change!
+Make sure to hit the "REFRESH" button underneath the Sell icon and refresh your entire webpage.
+It may take a few attempts to get the NFT SVG to refresh!

 NOTE: Heroku will automatically sleep apps after a set period of time so you will need to make sure you app is up and awake for onchain activity to be recognized!

   ![open_sea_img](snapshot.PNG)